OmarFayez/One/README.md

 ### About

--it's a CRUD system for adding , editing and deleting products . all products informations are stored in the LocalStorage of the browser to ensure data is saved when you close your browser adnd open it again.
+-it's a CRUD system for adding , editing and deleting products . all products informations are stored in the LocalStorage of the browser to ensure data is saved when you close your browser and open it again.
+Real Time Validation And Search has been used in this store.

 ### Screenshot